 Bullish CHOCH

-In a bearish trend, a CHOCH in ICT forms when the price transitions from LL & LH to HH & HL.
+In a bearish trend, a ICT CHOCH forms when the price transitions from LL & LH to HH & HL.
 This indicates a weakening of selling pressure and emerging buyer dominance.

 A bullish CHOCH is often confirmed by the break of a major resistance level, increased volume, and a return to order block zones.